Ohad Da

 How do we choose?
 [Economic/Value-based decision making]

-A common theoretical framework for the study of decision-making is the assumption that decisions are driven by values that decision-makers ascribe to different choice-alternatives, or actions.
+A common theoretical framework for the study of decision-making is the assumption that decisions are driven by values that decision-makers ascribe to different choice alternatives, or actions.
 In his research, Ohad tests this assumption by searching for a neural signature that corresponds with subjective values.
-Moreover, Ohad seeks the neural correlates of various dimensions that are integarated subcomponents that give rise to it (e.g., the neural representation of uncertainty and its effect on subjective value.).
+Moreover, Ohad seeks the neural correlates of various dimensions that are integrated subcomponents that give rise to it (e.g., the neural representation of uncertainty and its effect on subjective value.)

 Furthermore, the decision-making literature focuses on how decision-makers choose between strictly quantifiable outcomes (most often, money).
 Ohad extends economic theories to explain choices in non-quantifiable outcomes.
 For example, how decision-making plays a role in obesity, or how individuals or expert physicians make medical decisions.